capabilityio/certificate-recipient/README.md

 ## Usage

-This module is intended to be executed as an AWS Lambda function as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager setup aws` functionality that configures this module as well as grants the requisite permissions and creates required supporting infrastructure.
+This module is intended to be executed as an AWS Lambda function as part of [capability-cli](https://github.com/capabilityio/capability-cli) `certificate-manager config aws` functionality that configures this module as well as grants the requisite permissions and creates required supporting infrastructure.

 ## Tests